 Washington State Unemployment Fraud

-At this point there are two places you can go to ensure no one can take advantage of a couple pieces of your personally identifiable information (PII).
+At this point, there are two places you can go to ensure no one can take advantage of a couple of pieces of your personally identifiable information (PII).

-After you sign up for an account, log in and click on “Apply for unemployment benefits or manage your current and past claims”.
-Doing this will take you through a ‘verification’ process where their system will check to ensure your social security number hasn’t previously been registered.
-If it has you will see a partially redacted email address.
+First, go to Washington State Employment Security Department and sign up for an account.
+After you sign up, log in and click on “Apply for unemployment benefits or manage your current and past claims.”
+This will take you through a ‘verification’ process where their system will check to ensure your social security number hasn’t previously been registered.
+If it has, you will see a partially redacted email address.

-If it doesn’t, then congratulations, you’ve successfully locked your ESD account from the minor-league fraudsters.
+If it doesn’t, then congratulations, you’ve successfully locked your ESD account from minor-league fraudsters.

-After doing this, you should consider doing the same thing with your online Social Security account at https://secure.ssa.gov/RIR/CatsView.action
+After doing this, you should consider doing the same thing with your online Social Security account at Social Security Administration.

-Basically do it before someone else does it without your permissions.
+Basically, do it before someone else does it without your permission.

-Be sure to tune in next week’s episode of “How to Block Mail Thieves!”
+Be sure to tune in to next week’s episode of “How to Block Mail Thieves!”